professorcode1/College-Time-Table-Scheduler/README.md

 - For each professor an edge in initalised b/w all the periods taught by the professor
 - For each group, an edge is initalised b/w all the periods attended by the group
 - For each room an edge is initalised if the period takes place in that room.
-- The number b/w \[1 , number of day * number of periods\].
+- The number b/w \[1 , number of day * number of periods\] also have a unique node created corresponding to them.
 So say you the university operates for 8 hours and from monday to friday then for each number in the set {1,5 * 8} = {1,40} a node is initalised.
 - For each set time an edge b/w all other times and the corresponding period is intialised.
 So if set-time is tuesday hour 5 for period p, then node 1 * 8 + 5 = node 13, then p will have an edge initalised for all nodes in {1,40} except 13.
 - For each ban time the node b/w the time and the corresponding period is intialised.
 So if ban-time is friday hour 2 for period p, then node 4 * 8 + 5 = node 37 and p have an edge intialised.
 - One last contraint is applied.
 The manufacturing lab is 3 hours long, which means that it cannot be started at periods 7,8 as this would mean that a part of the period will take place the next day.
 To account for this fact as well, edges are drawn b/w such times and periods which go over one hour.